uripont/mixabeat/README.md

 - [ ] Add sounds to tracks

 ## Final Delivery TODOs
-Here are some TODOs that we have already been setted for the final delivery
+Here are some TODOs that we have already identified and that we want to work on for the final delivery.
+They are not yet definitive and many more need to be added but they already serve as a guide to know where we are.

 - [ ] Create last screen of Review and download music